DexCare/DexCareSDK-iOS/README.md

 # iOS DexCareSDK

-Contains the compiled framework of the iOS DexcareSDK for express care services.
+Contains the source framework of the iOS DexcareSDK for express care services.

+## Swift Package Manger

+iOS SDK is available via SPM.

+To install, add the following url to your dependencies `https://github.com/DexCare/DexCareSDK-iOS/` being sure to target `9.0.0` or greater

 ## Cocoapods